AG København

 AG København (former name: AG Håndbold) was a Danish handball club.

 It was created as fusion of FCK Håndbold and AG Håndbold on June 1, 2010.
 The fusion was made public in a press meeting on January 7, 2010.
 On the 31st of July 2012, less than two years after its founding, the club filed for bankruptcy when the main investor and chairperson Jester 'Kasi' Nielsen withdrew from the club.

 The club won its first title in 2010 where they won the Danish Men's Handball Cup, beating Århus Håndbold in the final.
 The same year they won the Danish Championship.
-They would repeat the double in the 2011/2012 season, a month before they declared bankruptcy.
+In the final against Bjerringbro-Silkeborg, they beat the spectator record in the Danish league with 6,231 spectators."Håndboldklubber vil slå tilskuerrekord" (2010) They would repeat the double in the 2011/2012 season, a month before they declared bankruptcy.
 Skive fH who were relegated that season were offered to take over AG's place in the league, and thus avoided relegation.